Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-types-and-interfaces.md

 };
 ```

-With types we can however do something similar and it will look like this:
+With types, we can do something similar, and it will look like this:

 ```js
 type LoggedUser = User & {